How a Renewed Focus on Guitar Gave Rush a New Start on ‘Roll the Bones’

 Though "Face Up" and "The Big Wheel" are both straight-ahead guitar-centered rockers, they are still covered in that overly glossy '80s production style.
 "You Bet Your Life" ends the album on a very upbeat, powerful, and melodic note.
 The path from high gloss to harder edged sounds would be complete with 1993's Counterparts.

-Roll the Bones was another big hit for Rush, hitting No. 3 in the U.S. and Top 10 in the U.K. and going on to sell more than a million copies.
+Roll the Bones was another big hit for Rush, reaching No. 3 in the U.S. and Top 10 in the U.K. and going on to sell more than a million copies.
 "This album had a real flow to it, a real strong, effortless flow," recalled Lee.
 "We spent a long time writing, probably longer than we've ever spent writing.
 We spent 10 weeks writing and rehearsing, which is probably why the recording went so quickly."

 The Rush / Metallica Team-Up That Slipped Away